end-of-game/hub-and-spoke-aks/terraform/hub/README.md

 > **Note**:
 >
-> - These DNS are also the ones used in the ingress rules
+> - In this example I use a http listner because I don't have control over the domain I'm using
 > - If you configure the SSL termination on the Application Gateway, you should indicate the `Https` protocol instead
+> - These DNS are also the ones used in the ingress rules when deploying application in the different environments

 #### Vnet peering